How innovative is your company?

 Innovation Performance Framework — KPIs that track real capability, not vanity metrics

-Innovation Masterplan — 70+ interventions sequenced across the Six Phases framework
+24-month masterplan — 70+ sequenced interventions across the Six Phases

-A board-ready transformation program — covering innovation culture, organizational design, and the internal infrastructure to make innovation repeatable.
+A board-ready transformation programme — covering innovation culture, organisational design, and the internal infrastructure to make innovation repeatable.

-"While innovation success often results from collaborative efforts across an organization, corporate innovation failure always reflects leadership's limitations or poor decisions."
+"While innovation success often results from collaborative efforts across an organisation, corporate innovation failure always reflects leadership's limitations or poor decisions."

 — Innovation Mode 2.0, Chapter 2

-AI Readiness Assessment — data maturity, talent, infrastructure, leadership alignment
+AI Readiness Assessment — data, talent, infrastructure, alignment

 AI Product Concepts — specifications your teams can build, not slides to interpret